How to generate all possible rational Wilf-Zeilberger forms?: Additive decompositions of WZ-forms

 For each $ \lambda\in \Lambda $, there exists a unique pair $ (\eta,\ell) $ where $ \eta\in \Lambda_k,\ell\in \{0,\ldots,T_{\eta}\}$ such that $ \lambda(b)\sim_{\left\langle \si_1 \right\rangle } \si_k^\ell\eta(b)$.
 By Definition~\ref{def:polynomialresidue} we have $a_{\lambda}\sim_{\left\langle \si_1 \right\rangle }\widetilde{a}_{\eta,\ell} $.
 Now Lemma~\ref{lemma:isotropygroupinvariant} implies that $\si_k^{L_k}(a_\lambda)=\si_1^{N_k}(a_\lambda)$. \end{proof}

-Now we are ready to give the proof of Theorem~\ref{thm:decompthm}. \begin{proof} We proceed by induction on $n$.
-For the base case when $n=1$, the theorem follows from the fact that any univariate rational function is a uniform WZ-form.
-Suppose now that $n\geq 2$ and the theorem holds for any WZ-forms in $(n-1)$ variables.
-As in Lemma~\ref{lemma:subspaceWZ-forms}, we focus on each component of the orbital decomposition of $f_1$ and rewrite it as in~\eqref{eq:rewritef1}.
+We are now ready to give the proof of Theorem~\ref{thm:decompthm}. \begin{proof} We proceed by induction on~$n$.
+For the base case $n=1$, the theorem follows from the fact that any univariate rational function is a uniform WZ-form.
+For $n\geq 2$ suppose that the theorem holds for any WZ-forms in $n-1$ variables.
+As in Lemma~\ref{lemma:subspaceWZ-forms}, we focus on each component of the orbital decomposition of~$f_1$ and rewrite it as in~\eqref{eq:rewritef1}.
 Next we use the cyclic operator to describe $ f_1 $ in a more precise way as